-The Commission's elected officers shall consist of a chair, vice chair, and treasurer.
-The elected officers shall be selected by the Commission members from membership of the Management Committee.
-Elected officers shall serve for one year, until the next annual meeting of the Commission, or until the Commission elects their successors, whichever is earliest to occur.
+The Commission's officers shall consist of a chair, vice chair, and treasurer.
+The officers shall be selected by the Commission members from membership of the Management Committee.
+Officers shall serve for one year, until the next annual meeting of the Commission, or until the Commission elects their successors, whichever is earliest to occur.
 For a member that will not be on the Management Committee for the upcoming annual period and has served as an Officer in the current or preceding annual period, the member will be eligible to be selected by the Commission to serve as an Officer for an additional one-year term.
-When a new chair is elected, the most recent past chair shall be invited to serve a one year term as an ex-officio officer and shall only be a voting member of the Management Committee if one of the fourteen (14) members selected in accordance with Article III, Section 1A.
-If the most recent past chair declines to serve, the chair may invite the member who served as chair prior to the most recent past chair to serve as most recent past chair.
-They-Officers shall serve without compensation or remuneration, except as these bylaws otherwise provide.
+They shall serve without compensation or remuneration, except as these bylaws otherwise provide.
 The Commission may, by a majority vote of the entire membership, remove an officer prior to the expiration of the officer's tenure.
-An Elected and ex-officio officers may resign by giving written notice to the secretary or Chair of the Management Committee.
-In the event of a vacancy in an elected office, the chair shall appoint a member to fill the vacant office, and that person shall hold the vacated office for the unexpired term of his or her predecessor.
-In the event of a concurrent vacancy of at least two elected officers, the Commission shall hold an emergency meeting no later than ten days after the second vacant officer position occurs, if practicable, in order to elect officers to fill the vacant offices.
+An officer may resign by giving written notice to the secretary or Chair of the Management Committee.
+In the event of a vacancy in an office, the chair shall appoint a member to fill the vacant office, and that person shall hold the vacated office for the unexpired term of his or her predecessor.
+In the event of a concurrent vacancy of at least two officers, the Commission shall hold an emergency meeting no later than ten days after the second vacant officer position occurs, if practicable, in order to elect officers to fill the vacant offices.
 The remaining officer shall perform the duties of the vacant officer positions until an election and shall call the emergency meeting, in accordance with Article VII 1D of these Bylaws, except a 2/3 vote of the Commission members to hold an emergency meeting shall not be required.
-In the event all elected officer positions are vacant, the compacting state with the largest share of premium volume for the products covered by the Compact shall perform these duties, including calling the emergency meeting, as provided herein.
+In the event all officer positions are vacant, the compacting state with the largest share of premium volume for the products covered by the Compact shall perform these duties, including calling the emergency meeting, as provided herein.
 The newly elected officers shall hold the vacated office for the unexpired term of his or her predecessor.